clj-commons/clj-yaml/README.md

         responsible:
                 name: Rita
 ```
-:indent must always be larger than :indicator-indent.
+`:indent` must always be larger than `:indicator-indent`.
 If only 1 higher, the indicator will be on a separate line:
 ```clojure
 (yaml/generate-string some-data :dumper-options {:indent 2
                                                  :indicator-indend 1})